-The consolidated financial highlights do not contain all the disclosures required by International Financial Reporting Standards.
-Reading the consolidated financial highlights and our report thereon, therefore, is not a substitute for reading the audited consolidated financial statements of Banco de Caribe N.V. and our auditor's reof key audit matters.
-Key audit matters are those matters that, in our professional judgement, were of most significance in our The consolidated financial highlights, audit of the consolidated financial statements of the current period.
-That report also includes an emphasis of matter paragraph with regard to the possible impact of the Covid-19 pandemic on the operations and the financial position of the Bank.
+The accompanying consolidated financial highlights do not contain all the disclosures required by International Financial Reporting Standards.
+Reading the accompanying consolidated financial highlights and our report thereon, therefore, is not a substitute for reading the audited consolidated financial statements of Banco di Caribe N.V. and our auditor's report thereon.

-The audited consolidated financial statements and our report thereon
+The audited consolidated financial statements and our auditor's report thereon

-We expressed an unmodified opinion on the consolidated financial statements in our report dated March 30, 2020.
+We expressed an unmodified opinion on the consolidated financial statements 2021 of C.S.S. da Silva de Jesus RA